The Metroschifter

 Also don’t miss Pat’s wide-ranging interview with No Echo.
 He talked with Jeremy Holehan about how he got into music, learned to play, and he shared memories of his time with Falling Forward, Tramlaw, Scab and lots of other bands he has been a part of.

-Scott Ritcher
+The latest from Scott Ritcher

 Here's the Tower, Metroschifter's Favorite Albums